Sanxingdui: Archaeological site

 The Sanxingdui archaeological site is located about 4 km northeast of Nanxing Township, Guanghan, Deyang, Sichuan Province.
 Archaeological digs at the site showed evidence of a walled city founded c.
-1,600 BCE.
-The trapezoidal city has an east wall 2,000 m, south wall 2,000 m, west wall 1,600 m enclosing 3.6 km^{2}, similar in scale to the inner city of the Zhengzhou Shang City.
+1,600 BC.
+The trapezoidal city has an east wall 2,000 m, south wall 2,000 m, west wall 1,600 m enclosing 3.6 km2, similar in scale to the inner city of the Zhengzhou Shang City.